sjkp/Microsoft-teams-docs/teams/tab_schema.md

 The tab package manifest file specifies attributes of your app, and points to required resources, such as the app icons to use in the Microsoft Teams UI and the location of your app configuration page.
 The manifest must adhere to the tab package schema, detailed below.

-For more information on including the manifest in your app package, see [Create the package for your Microsoft Team tab app](createtabpackage.md).
+For more information on including the manifest in your app package, and an example manifest, see [Create the package for your Microsoft Team tab app](createtabpackage.md).

 The schema defines the following properties: